-Ending Conversion Therapy: Supporting and Affirming LGBTQ Youth (PDF - 10,783 KB)
+Ending Conversion Therapy: Supporting and Affirming LGBTQ Youth (PDF - 10,704 KB)

-Substance Abuse and Mental Health Services Administration (2015)
+U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (2015)

-Presents research, clinical expertise, and expert consensus on therapeutic practices related to children's and adolescent's sexual orientation and gender identify, and makes the case for eliminating the use of conversion therapy among this population.
+Presents research, clinical expertise, and expert consensus on therapeutic practices related to children's and adolescent's sexual orientation and gender identity, and makes the case for eliminating the use of conversion therapy among this population.

-The Family Acceptance Project
+The Family Acceptance Project ®

 Lesbian, Gay, Bisexual and Transgender Health

 Centers for Disease Control and Prevention

 Explores some of the health issues and inequities affecting LGBTQ+ communities.
 This website offers resources for LGBTQ+ youth and adults as well as health care providers, public health professionals, and public health students.

 Parents, Families and Friends of Lesbians and Gays (PFLAG)

 Supports LGBTQ+ people, their families, friends, and allies locally and nationally by providing PFLAG chapter helplines, support group meetings, advocacy, and resources.
 PFLAG's resources for families and communities on sexual orientation, gender identity, and LGBTQ+ issues include Coming Out, Our Trans Loved Ones: Questions and Answers for Parents, Families, and Friends of People who are Transgender and Gender Expansive (PDF - 946 KB), and Be Not Afraid: Help Is on the Way!
 Straight for Equality in Faith Communities (PDF - 2,139 KB).